Fixed duration positions

 An employee holding a fixed duration position may hold another position.
 However, the employee’s combined weekly work hours may create an overtime obligation.
 Hiring managers should check with the potential employee to understand if they hold other UW positions.

-The employee in a fixed duration position does not have layoff-rehire rights when the fixed duration position ends.
+Employees in fixed duration positions do not have layoff-rehire rights when the fixed duration position ends.

 Ending a fixed duration position

-When ending a fixed duration appointment in Workday follow the user guides:
+When ending a fixed duration position in Workday follow the user guides: